 Found in 1947, Mira de Aire caves were elected in 2010 as one of the 7 natural wonders of Portugal.
 It is a complex of rare beauty that stretches for 11 km but you can only visit the first 600 metres, climbing down 683 steps at a depth of 110 metres.

-Don’t be afraid, by the end of the visit you won’t have to climb up those 683 steps – there will be an elevator waiting for you that will take you back to surface.
+Don’t worry, by the end of the visit you won’t have to climb up those 683 steps – there will be an elevator waiting for you that will take you back to surface.

 - Address: Av.
 Dr. Luciano Justo Ramos nº470, Mira de Aire